XziimP/Basic-Discord-Bot/README.md

 **Installation**
 ```
+**First download Python3.7 or the latest version google how to do it for your version of Linux.

-**First if you have not done this than load these you need it:
+**Second if you have not done this than load these you need it:
 # Linux/OS X
 python3 -m pip install -U discord.py